answers to frequently asked questions about The PoLI Institute at Vanderbilt Law School

 Is the PoLI curriculum available in a virtual (online) format?

-We have designed the Immersion curriculum exclusively as in-person because the content depends on synchronous engagement with a learning cohort.
+We initially designed the Immersion curriculum exclusively as in-person because the content depends on synchronous engagement with a learning cohort.
 Pedagogically, the in-person experience offers the most valuable learning opportunity.
 It is very hard to recreate the level of collaborative experience and interactive engagement we deem necessary in an asynchronous, virtual delivery system.
-With this said, we are actively engaged in building components within a digital learning management system (LMS) that allows us to deliver some aspects of Institute curriculum virtually to reach people who simply can't attend a live Immersion at Vanderbilt.
-Please stay tuned!
-And if you're interested in a future virtual curriculum, please let us know!
+With this said, with the restrictions demanded by COVID protocols, we are creating all Immersion content for virtual, synchronous delivery and including asynchronous components that complement the work we do together in live sessions.

 Why does the PoLI Institute use the word "immersion" to describe the courses?